 Reason #10 – Pressure to Stay Competitive

 Staying competitive often forces owners to prioritize work over personal well-being.
-This relentless focus on competition leads to business owners’ burnout, as they need to pay more attention to workflow improvement and setting team goals.
+This pressure and relentless focus on competition leads to business owners’ burnout, as they need to pay more attention to workflow improvement and setting team goals.
 Balancing competitiveness with better workflows makes managing stress much more feasible.

 Focusing on setting team goals and improving workflow allows owners to stay competitive while maintaining their well-being.
 This strategy reduces business owner burnout and fosters sustainable growth.